joncrlsn/dque/README.md

 dque is:
-* embedded into your Golang program
 * persistent -- survives program restarts
 * scalable -- not limited by your RAM, but by your disk space
 * FIFO -- First In First Out
+* embedded into your Golang program
 * synchronized -- safe for concurrent usage
-* no external dependencies
+* fast or safe, you choose -- turbo mode lets the OS decide when to write to disk
+* has a liberal license -- allows any use, commercial or personal

 I love tools that do one thing well.
 Hopefully this fits that category.

-Thank you to Gabor Cselle who, years ago, inspired me with an example of an [in-memory persistent queue written in Java](http://www.gaborcselle.com/open_source/java/persistent_queue.html).
+I am indebted to Gabor Cselle who, years ago, inspired me with an example of an [in-memory persistent queue written in Java](http://www.gaborcselle.com/open_source/java/persistent_queue.html).
 I was intrigued by the simplicity of his approach, which became the foundation of the "segment" part of this queue which holds the head and the tail of the queue in memory as well as storing the segment files in between.

 ### performance
 There are two performance modes: safe and turbo